tomasbarroso2000/2022-daw-leic51d-g06/docs/frontend-report.md

 #### Home

 The Home page shows some information about the application and the developers.
-From this page, the user can navigate to the Login page and start playing some battleships games as well as check the rankings of the game.
+From this page, the user can navigate to the Login page and start playing some battleships games as well as check the rankings of the players.

 #### Login

 The Login page allows the user to login and start playing.
-If the user doesn't yet have an account, there is also a button on this page to go to the user creation page.
+If the user doesn't yet have an account, there is also a button on this page to navigate to the user creation page.

 #### CreateUser